Human beings possess a capability far beyond animals. Many ideas exist to explain the mind, but few understand the truth.

 The wording here is important.
 Note that man became a “living soul.”
 The Hebrew word from which “soul” was translated is nephesh, which means “a breathing creature.”
 This passage states that man became a living, breathing creature.

-But was the soul that man received different from that of animals in that it was immortal?
+However, was the soul that man received different from that of animals, in that it was immortal?

 If the immortal soul does not come from Scripture, what is its origin?
-Even the briefest look at historical records makes this plain: “The belief that the soul continues its existence after the dissolution of the body is a matter of philosophical or theological speculation rather than of simple faith, and is accordingly nowhere expressly taught in Holy Scripture…The belief in the immortality of the soul came to the Jews from contact with Greek thought and chiefly through the philosophy of Plato, its principal exponent, who was led to it through Orphic and Eleusinian mysteries in which Babylonian and Egyptian views were strangely blended” (The Jewish Encyclopedia).
+Even the briefest look at the historical record makes this plain: “The belief that the soul continues its existence after the dissolution of the body is a matter of philosophical or theological speculation rather than of simple faith, and is accordingly nowhere expressly taught in Holy Scripture…The belief in the immortality of the soul came to the Jews from contact with Greek thought and chiefly through the philosophy of Plato, its principal exponent, who was led to it through Orphic and Eleusinian mysteries in which Babylonian and Egyptian views were strangely blended” (The Jewish Encyclopedia, “Immortality of the Soul”).

-Early Catholic writer Tertullian (AD 155-220) detailed where the immortal soul doctrine had its roots: “For some things are known even by nature: the immortality of the soul, for instance, is held by many…I may use, therefore, the opinion of a Plato, when he declares, ‘Every soul is immortal’” (The Ante-Nicene Fathers).
+Early Catholic writer Tertullian (A.D.
+155-220) details where the immortal soul doctrine has its roots: “For some things are known even by nature: the immortality of the soul, for instance, is held by many…I may use, therefore, the opinion of a Plato, when he declares, ‘Every soul is immortal’” (The Ante-Nicene Fathers, Chapter III).

 If the mind-body problem cannot be solved by professing Christianity’s immortal soul doctrine, then what is the answer?

 A biblical answer exists to the mind-body question, which has been missed by the masses.
 There is a spiritual component to man that elevates him above the physical.